blademaw/simplecitation/README.md

 $ ./getcitation.py [FILENAME [bibtex|ris]]
 ```

-Supply the filename to retrieve a plaintext citation for a `.bib` or `.ris`.
-If the file is a `.txt` file, the citation format of the `.txt` file contents will be automatically detected, or may be explicitly supplied as an additional argument.
+Supply the filename to retrieve a plaintext citation for a `.bib` or `.ris` file.
+If a `.txt` file is supplied, the citation format of the contents will be automatically detected, or may be explicitly supplied as an additional argument.

 Alternatively, supplying no filename parses contents in the clipboard, automatically detecting the citation format.